-For this purpose, we use data from the sweep that contains information on the children of the 1970 cohort, which was collected when the cohort members were about 34 years old.
+For this purpose, we use data from the wave that contains information on the children of the 1970 cohort, which was collected when the cohort members were about 34 years old.
 In what follows, we refer to the cohort members as parents.

-5.1 Intergenerational mobility: average and gender specific.
+5.1 Intergenerational mobility: average and gender specific

-In Table 4, we report the results we obtain estimating equation (4) for the whole sample, estimating jointly the intergenerational mobility equation and the latent variables on internalising and externalizing socio-emotional skills and cognition, extracted from the available measures using the factor model discussed above.
+In Table 4, we report the results we obtain estimating equation (4) for the whole sample.
+We estimate jointly the intergenerational mobility equation and the latent variables, extracted from the available measures using the factor model discussed above.